mocar27/MIMUW/II semester/ipp/README.md

 ## Labyrinth (Labirynt)

-The program looks for the shortest path in the labyrinth given the start and end position.
+The program looks for the shortest path in the k-dimensional maze given the start and end position.

 ## Telephones (Telefony)